ProMQA: Question Answering Dataset for Multimodal Procedural Activity Understanding

 \subsection{Statistics}

 We show the general statistics of our dataset in~\autoref{tab:general-stats}.
-In addition, among the 401 examples, 225 examples have no errors in previous steps (clean) and 176 examples have at least one error in previous steps. \autoref{fig:question-answer-stat} illustrates the high approved rate for questions, which obtained around 50\% more additional human-written answers.
-We also compare the cost of our human-LLM collaborative approach and the estimate of the full-human annotation (\autoref{tab:cost}).
-QA annotation for evaluation/test data typically consists of an initial QA creation, followed by verification to assure the quality.
+Among the 401 examples, 225 examples have no errors in previous steps (clean) and 176 examples have at least one error in previous steps. \autoref{fig:question-answer-stat} illustrates the high approval rate for questions, while approximately 50\% of answers were added by humans through the verification process.
+In addition to showing the total count of each answer characteristic, we also count the number of examples with each combination of answer sources and types, as shown in~\autoref{fig:answer-source-ratio} and~\ref{fig:answer-type-ratio}.
+For these analyses, while we used the answer source information retained through the annotation process, we obtained the answer type information by asking one annotator to categorize each answer into one of three types.
+We further compare the cost of our human-LLM collaborative approach and the estimate of the full-human annotation in~\autoref{tab:cost}.
+QA annotation for evaluation/test data typically consists of two steps: initial QA creation, followed by verification to assure the quality.
 We only compare the cost of the QA creation/generation part as our annotation framework replaces humans with LLMs in the initial QA creation (\S\ref{sec:annotation}).
 According to the table, our approach substantially reduces the cost of the QA creation part.